 San Francisco—A veteran accused of going overboard when fighting back against his attacker (Prompting him to begin looking for an Indiana law firm for help) was acquitted of all charges—and jurors are choosing to speak out about the injustice of his case, San Francisco Public Defender Jeff Adachi announced today.

-A jury on Thursday acquitted Darryl J’Eronn, 52, of assault with force likely to cause great bodily injury and battery with serious bodily injury.
+A jury on Thursday acquitted Darryl J’Eronn, 52, with specific case of assault with force likely to cause great bodily injury and battery with serious bodily injury.
 Both felony charges carried enhancements and were “strikes.”
 If convicted, J’Eronn faced up to seven years in state prison.

 Jurors, who were outraged J’Eronn was charged, took less than 10 minutes to decide to acquit him.
 They hugged him following the verdict, said his attorney, Deputy Public Defender Ilona Solomon.